-Medical professionals have been hailing stem cell treatment for COPD as a promising treatment for patients who either don’t find relief from surgery, medicine or other therapies.
-It’s also an option for patients who simply wish to avoid them for a range of reasons.
+Medical professionals have been exploring stem cell treatment for COPD as an intriguing option for patients who either don’t find relief from surgery, medicine, or other therapies.
+It’s also an option for patients who simply wish to avoid them for various reasons.

 When a patient develops COPD, the air sacs and/or bronchial tubes within the lungs become damaged.
 This damaged tissue prevents patients from being able to receive adequate air from the lungs.
 Not getting enough oxygen from damaged lungs causes extreme discomfort.
 Sometimes, it also leads to more serious health problems, including lung cancer and heart disease.
 In extreme cases, COPD can be fatal.

 With stem cell treatment, patients can potentially have the damaged tubes and air sacs within the lungs replaced with healthy tissue.
 Once these damaged breathing systems get repaired, symptoms gradually disappear, and patients breathe more freely.